 This is opposed to ‘lossy’ audio, such as the commonly-used MP3 or AAC formats, which use algorithms that remove some audio data.
 File sizes are smaller than lossless formats, but sound quality is poorer.
 If you consider yourself an audiophile, look for lossless audio.

-Those formats are only available on certain services, however, and at a higher cost.
+Those formats are only available on certain services, however, sometimes at a higher cost.
 If you’re perfectly satisfied with the sound quality of tracks downloaded from iTunes, for example, save yourself some money by going for the standard options.

 Your devices, operating system, and voice control preferences may help determine the music streaming service you choose.
 If all of your tech is from Google, YouTube Music is a more natural fit than getting your music through Amazon, and vice versa.